tlhackque/certtools/README.md

 ## acme_token_check

-Reports, and optionally removes `_acme-challenge` TXT records from the DNS.
+Reports, and optionally removes `_acme-challenge` TXT/CNAME records from the DNS.

-These can be left-over from ACME-based certificate issuance, when the tools or systems that they run on fail.
+The TXT records can be left-over from ACME-based certificate issuance, when the tools or systems that they run on fail.
+The CNAME records are used to redirect dns-01 verification of domain ownership from a non-dynamically updatable domain to one that is.

 Suitable to be run as a `cron` job.